-Bria & Chrissy’s battle with YouTube is gaining momentum
+Bria and Chrissy’s battle with YouTube is pushing forward

-YouTube stars Bria & Chrissy are suing YouTube for discrimination, deceptive business practices and unlawful restraint of speech – essentially alleging that YouTube is discriminating against them because they identify as LGBTQ.
+Bria & Chrissy are suing YouTube for discrimination, deceptive business practices and unlawful restraint of speech – essentially alleging that YouTube is discriminating against them because they identify as LGBTQ.

 The complainants allege that the algorithm YouTube, and its parent company Google, uses to promote, censor and pair advertising with videos is discriminating against LGBTQ content just because it is made by and for LGBTQ people.